SpookyKipper/ContextualTabGroups/README.md

   - UI does not support tab groups
 - Vivaldi
   - Does not support Chrome Tab Groups API
-- Kiwi, Quetta, or any mobile browsers that allows Chrome Extensions
+- Kiwi, Quetta, Orion or any mobile browsers that allows Chrome Extensions
   - Does not support Desktop Tab Groups API

 ---